n7wilson/galaxy-tooldev-docs/docs/06_Submitting.md

 ##Creating a Workflow From Scratch
 If you don't want to use your history to create a workflow you can also build one from scratch.
 To do this:
 1. Select the Workflow menu at the top of the page
+${image?fileName=Galaxy_workflow_menu.png}
 2. Once in the Workflow section, select 'Create new Workflow'
-3. Name your workflow and hit the 'Create' button
+3. Name your workflow and hit the 'Create' button.
+${image?fileName=Galaxy_workflow_dpc}
+You will then be brought to the workflow editor.
+${image?fileName=Galaxy_workflow_editor.png}
-4. Once in the workflow editor, find the tools you want to include in the panel on the lefthand side and click them to create add them to your workflow in the central panel
+4. Once in the workflow editor, find the tools you want to include in the panel on the lefthand side and click them to create add them to your workflow in the central panel (including the evaluator)
+${image?fileName=Galaxy_workflow_editor_tool.png}
-7. Create inputs to the workflow by selecting Inputs -> Input dataset at the bottom of the panel on the lefthand side
+5. Create inputs to the workflow by selecting Inputs -> Input dataset at the bottom of the panel on the lefthand side
-5. Connect the tools and input data in the order you want to execute them by dragging 'connection noodles' from the outputs on the right hand side of one tool/dataset to the inputs on the left hand side of the next tool
+${image?fileName=Galaxy_workflow_editor_input.png}
 6. Edit the tool/dataset names and parameters in the panel on the righthand side
+_Note: you will need to modify the attributes of the evaluator to accept input for whatever subchallenges you are submitting to._
+${image?fileName=Galaxy_workflow_editor_attributes.png}
+7. Connect the tools and input data in the order you want to execute them by dragging 'connection noodles' from the outputs on the right hand side of one tool/dataset to the inputs on the left hand side of the next tool.
+Click the '*' next to the evaluator output to indicate that this is the final step in the workflow.
+${image?fileName=Galaxy_workflow_editor_connections.png}
-7. Save your workflow by clicking Settings (the gear button in the top righthand corner of the central pane) -> Save
+8. Save your workflow by clicking Settings (the gear button in the top righthand corner of the central pane) -> Save
-TODO: Add in pictures to show how to do this with the PHyloWGS tool
-TODO: add the PhyloWGS workflow to Galaxy
+TODO: add the PhyloWGS/DPC workflow to Galaxy

 ##Workflow Requirements